 Game drive in Etosha National Park

-Etosha National Park covers a vast area of 22,270 km², which is under protection since German colonial rule and has since become one of the best known Game Reserve or park in Africa.
+Etosha National Park has been under protection since German colonial rule and has become one of the best known Game Reserves in Africa.
 There are said to be 114 mammal species, 110 reptile species, 16 amphibian species, 340 bird species and even one species of fish.
 Great numbers of plain game such as zebra, kudu, oryx, wildebeest, giraffe, springbok, impala and eland abound on the grasslands while elephants can also be seen in large herds.
 Lions dominate the predator food chain and have learned to cunningly use the waterholes as hunting grounds, while smaller predators like the black-backed jackal trot about seemingly oblivious to the presence of humans.

 Since every animal needs water there is constant coming and going at the waterholes, some it is well worth waiting by and watch the diversity of species moving in to drink, and watch the wildlife dramas unfold.